yousei-github/ChampSim-Ramulator/README.md

 </p>

 # About This Project
-This project is based on the master branch of [ChampSim](https://github.com/yousei-github/ChampSim) and [Ramulator](https://github.com/yousei-github/ramulator) and it can be modified to simulate hybrid memory systems.
+This project is based on the master branch of [ChampSim](https://github.com/yousei-github/ChampSim) and [Ramulator](https://github.com/yousei-github/ramulator), and it can be modified to simulate hybrid memory systems.
 You can modify the preprocessors in the `ProjectConfiguration.h` file and recompile this project to try different functionalities.
 For example,
 - Set the preprocessor `RAMULATOR` to `ENABLE` for enabling Ramulator or to `DISABLE` for just using ChampSim.
 - Set the preprocessor `MEMORY_USE_HYBRID` to `ENABLE` for enabling hybrid memory systems or to `DISABLE` for enabling single memory systems.
 - Set the preprocessor `PRINT_STATISTICS_INTO_FILE` to `ENABLE` for printing statistics into `.statistics` file.
 - Set the preprocessor `PRINT_MEMORY_TRACE` to `ENABLE` for printing memory trace into `.trace` file.
 Each line in the trace file represents a memory request, with the hexadecimal address followed by 'R' or 'W' for read or write.
 - Set the preprocessor `BRANCH_PREDICTOR` to `BRANCH_USE_BIMODAL` for using bimodal branch predictor.
-Similarly, there also have gshare, hashed_perceptron, perceptron branch predictors.
+Similarly, there have gshare, hashed_perceptron, perceptron branch predictors.
 Following this logic, you can also modify other preprocessors, such as `INSTRUCTION_PREFETCHER`, `LLC_REPLACEMENT_POLICY`, `LLC_PREFETCHER`, and so on.

 The CPU's parameters are defined in the `champsim_constants.h` file.